Butterfly Lifecycle Garden Kit (26 plants)

 Fruit: white, greenish-yellow seed heads

-Attracts: Butterflies (a large variety of skippers); Birds with seeds and nesting material
+Attracts: Many Butterflies (a large variety of skippers); Birds with seeds and nesting material

 Pollinator Benefits: Larval Host for Ottoe Skipper, Indian Skipper, Crossline Skipper, Dusted Skipper, Cobweb butterfly, Dixie skipper; nesting materials for native bees